Synonym(s)

 General informationThis section has been translated automatically.

-The cytokine has a central function in the initiation and maintenance of a T-helper cell-1 (TH-1) - accentuated immune response (cellular defense).
+The cytokine has a central function in the initiation and maintenance of a T helper cell-1 (TH-1)-accentuated immune response (cellular defense).

-Interleukin-12 is mainly produced by B lymphocytes after induction, mainly by bacteria or bacterial components (e.g. LPS, toxins) or by parasites.
+Interleukin-12 is mainly produced by B lymphocytes after induction, primarily by bacteria or bacterial components (e.g. LPS, toxins) or by parasites.
 To a lesser extent, interleukin-12 is also produced by activated T lymphocytes, monocytes and macrophages.

 The interleukin-12 receptor is expressed on activated CD4+ and CD8+ T lymphocytes and on NK cells.

-IL-12 is ligand for a receptor consisting of 2 amino acid chains, IL-12Rbeta1 and IL-12Rbeta2.
+IL-12 is a ligand for a receptor consisting of two amino acid chains, IL-12Rβ1 and IL-12Rβ2.
 It is encoded by the IL12RB1 gene.

 Interleukin-12 influences the course of infectious diseases.
 Some microorganisms such as Candida albicans are able to inhibit interleukin-12.